At work I recently needed to write a jQuery plugin that uses Bootstrap styling, so

 DOM element that matches this selector.
 The way this works is that any DOM

-that fires a click event will be handled by this.close
+with value alert that fires a click event will be handled by this.close:

 var dismiss = '[data-dismiss="alert"]' var Alert = function (el) { $(el).on('click', dismiss, this.close) }